randy3k/R-Box/README.md

-R-Box package for Sublime Text 3
+R package for Sublime Text 3
 ------------

-It is a next generation of the R package [Enhanced-R](https://github.com/randy3k/Enhanced-R).
-I have refactored the original code and the old settings are not compatible with the current setup, so I decided to create a new repo for it.
+It is a next generation of [Enhanced-R](https://github.com/randy3k/Enhanced-R).
+I have refactored the original code and the old settings are not compatible with the current setup, so I opened a new repo for it.

-This package contains a extended version of the R syntax definition, so you do not have to install any syntax definitions for R (and savely disable the default `R` package).

 Features: